hydra1983/bpkg-shlog/README.md

 ### Debugging shlog

 #### `SHLOG_SELFDEBUG`
-If set to `"true"`, shlog will output its configuration upon first initialization.
+`SHLOG_SELFDEBUG`: If set to `"true"`, shlog will output its configuration upon first initialization.

 Default: false